-Clea Jonquil Hargreaves, MAS, E-RYT-500+, Archivist, Grief Counsellor, Movement Instructor, Trauma Informed.
+Clea Jonquil Hargreaves, MAS, E-RYT-500+, Archivist, Researcher, Grief Counsellor, Somatic Therapist, Trauma Informed.

-As an Archivist, Grief Counsellor, Yoga and Dance Instructor, Somatic Practitioner, Complex Trauma Survivor and Compassionate Human it is my desire to provide a safe space for witnessing and healing as we journey together through this beautiful and at times heartbreaking gift of Life.
+As an archivist, researcher, grief counsellor, somatic therapist, complex trauma survivor and compassionate human it is my desire to provide a safe space for witnessing and healing as we journey together through this beautiful and at times heartbreaking gift of life.

 The Greek philosopher Aristotle stated that “Memory is the scribe of the soul” calling awareness to the fact that the body absorbs both life and memory like ink on paper.
 A compelling observation, Aristotle linked the now scientifically proven theory that physiological effects of trauma are not only stored within our brains and bodies, but that they can also reprogram our autonomic nervous system creating new insights into the effects of trauma, memory, and functional capability.
 This means that memory can serve to shape not only ourselves but also our societies and the world as a whole, past, present, and future.
 It also means that memory holds an astonishing amount of power, accurate or not, in a rather uncertain world.